 It’s no secret that Millennials are quickly becoming powerhouses within the workforce and workplace – changing the way we look at workplace environment, company accountability and lifestyle careers.
-The question is: Is your company prepared to attract and retain these individuals within this new model?
+The question is: Is your company prepared to attract and retain these individuals within this new workplace model?

-Give them a better work space/environment.
-According to research (and despite the bad rep), Millennials are actually workaholics.
-Millennials are more likely to be the “work martyr" to get the job done than older workers, as well as more likely to forfeit unused vacation time when compared to older workers (HBR.org).
-They are putting in the time, so investing in collaborative and inclusive workspace to make employees feel valued and able to work independently and also with a team is necessary.
+According to research (and despite the bad rep), Millennials are actually workaholics!
+Overall, millennials are more likely to be the “work martyr” in order to get the job done than older workers, as well as more likely to forfeit unused vacation time when compared to older workers (HBR.org).
+They are putting in the time and hanging around the office.
+So, investing in collaborative and inclusive workspaces to make employees feel valued and productive can make for a better work environment.

 92.1% of Millennials believe that working for an environmentally and socially responsible company is important (morningfuture.com).

 Millennials are tech savvy and always looking to learn new skills.
 Providing a dynamic and innovative work place that offers diverse learning experiences through mentorships, peer to peer learning, and formal training will help retain employees and foster individual growth.
-Show your employees that you are invested them - provide good feedback, recognize individual and team accomplishments, and always offer new learning opportunities.
+Show your employees that you are invested them: provide good feedback, recognize individual and team accomplishments, and always offer new learning opportunities.